Michael-Anthony-Aguirre/IDX-Exchange-DA-Internship-2026/README.md

 ## Overview
 The following describes a data analyst internship for IDX Exchange revolving around Multiple Listing Service (MLS) analytics with Python and Tableau as the primary tools.
 This 12-week internship is divided into phases of data cleaning, market analytics, competitive intelligence, dashboard development, and market insights.

+## How to Run
+Every single file has a "dataset_folder" string variable, which must be set to the path of the desired folder to have CSVs saved to.
+With few exceptions (check for "NOTES" in each week), this path should be exactly the same across all files.
+The order in which the files should be run is denoted by the number at the start of each file name (e.g., "1_aggregation.ipynb", "2_structuring-validation.ipynb", etc.).

 ## Week 0 - Retrieval
 ### Objectives
 * Retrieve datasets from the California Regional Multiple Listing Service (CRMLS) on properties that have been listed (CRMLSListing) and sold (CRMLSSold).